NOTE: Applicants should review instructor contact preferences here before contacting any instructors about tutoring for their classes.

 - Be punctual, communicative and respectful.

-- Be on campus beginning with the first day of the quarter through the eGrades submission deadline.
+- Be available and eligible to work from the first day of the quarter through the eGrades submission deadline.

 - Read, understand, and abide by the UC San Diego Principles of Community.